 Autonomous mobility in the community plays an important role in the overall health, well-being and participation of drivers and passengers alike.
 One’s personal vehicle is often considered the most practical and flexible mode of transportation and independence.
 However, an illness, accident, trauma or the natural aging process can all significantly affect the integrity of the sensory-motor, perceptual, cognitive and psychological functions which are involved in both driving ability and accessibility to and within the vehicle.

-Screening for the At-Risk Driver
+Screening for the At-Risk Driver (POTH 673)

 These courses are designed for Occupational Therapists who wish to specialize in the whole spectrum of driving rehabilitation.
 The training offered will provide the therapist with the knowledge and skills necessary to be competent at all levels of the three-tier expertise framework; generalist health professional training, advanced occupational therapy training, and advanced-specialized occupational therapy training (Korner-Bitensky Toal-Sullivan & von Zweck, 2007b).
 Please note that these skills are not specific to Quebec and can be applied in any geographic location.

 - Screen diverse client populations (geriatrics, physical or mental disabilities) for driving ability prevention